 Rachel Wharton graduated from the Welsh Institute of Chiropractic in 2008 following a five year degree programme.
-She is registered with the General Chiropractic Council (GCC) and is a member of the British Chiropractic Association (BCA).
+She is registered with the General Chiropractic Council (GCC) and is a member of the British Chiropractic Association (BCA) and Royal College of Chiropractors (RCC).

-Rachel’s specialises in the diagnosis, treatment and overall management of conditions that are due to problems with the joints, ligaments, tendons and nerves of the body, particularly those of the spine.
+With over 10 years’ hands on experience, Rachel specialises in the diagnosis, treatment and overall management of conditions that are due to problems with the joints, ligaments, tendons and nerves of the body, particularly those of the spine.
+Rachel has worked mainly in private practice but also worked part time within a GP-based clinic for the provision of Chiropractic treatment under the NHS for 2 years.

 Rachel is fully qualified in Diversified Chiropractic, a highly specific manipulative technique.
 She has trained further in Sacro-Occipital Technique (SOT) and Medical Acupuncture allowing her to adapt her skill set to suit her patients’ needs.

-For the last two years Rachel has experienced life in the fast lane at Le Mans 24-hour race.
-Here she supports a race team including 3 drivers and their mechanics with Chiropractic care and nutritional support during race preparation and throughout the 24-hour endurance race.
+Rachel has experienced life in the fast lane at Le Mans 24-hour race on two occasions.
+Here she supported a race team including 3 drivers and their mechanics with Chiropractic care and nutritional support during race preparation and throughout the 24-hour endurance race.

-Rachel in her spare time enjoys horse riding and running as well as keeping her social calendar filled with friends and family and now her beautiful one year old daughter.
+Rachel in her spare time enjoys spending time with her family.
+She now has 3 beautiful daughters.
+Any spare time is used to keep physically and mentally fit including horse riding, Pilates and running as well as keeping her social calendar filled with friends and family.

 To contact Rachel please email her via email@example.com